 Stabilization via Channels

-Edge’s code stabilizes as it flows through release channels, from the developer’s-only ToT/HEAD (Tip-of-tree, the latest commit in the source repository) to the Canary Channel build (updated daily) to the Dev Channel updated weekly, to the Beta Channel (updated a few times over its six week lifetime) to our Stable Channel.
+Edge’s code stabilizes as it flows through release channels, from the developer’s-only ToT/HEAD (The main branch’s tip-of-tree, the latest commit in the source repository) to the Canary Channel build (updated daily) to the Dev Channel updated weekly, to the Beta Channel (updated a few times over its six week lifetime) to our Stable Channel.

 Until recently, Microsoft Edge was only available in Canary and Dev channels, which meant that any bugs landed in Chromium would almost immediately impact almost all users of Edge.
 Even as we added a Beta channel, we still found users reporting issues that “reproduce in all Edge builds, but not in Chrome.“